The Seed Enterprise Investment Scheme (SEIS) is similar to the EIS. It focuses on smaller, early-stage companies seeking investment.

 The firm Seeking investment must be carrying on, or preparing to carry on, a new business in a qualifying trade.

 The SEIS scheme is only suitable for small unquoted companies and the rules of the scheme make that clear.

 The fact that the SEIS provides extensive Income Tax and Capital Gains Tax breaks for investors greatly encourages much-needed seed capital in new businesses.
 However, it is important that any business looking to raise start-up investment does not just focus on the SEIS scheme rules but also on making the venture attractive to potential investors.

-There are also special rules that stop the scheme being used for tax avoidance.
-A new start-up that adheres to the SEIS qualifying criteria will find itself in a far better position than many of its competitors to attract investment and start growing its business.
-A further fundraising round using the EIS or VCT schemes can take place within a short time after the SEIS investment and is helping business and investors succeed.
+There are also special rules that stop you using the scheme for tax avoidance.
+A new start-up following the qualifying criteria will be in a very strong position to attract investment and start growing.
+You can try another fundraising round using the EIS or VCT schemes a short time after the SEIS investment.
+This can really help businesses and investors succeed.

 If you would like to discuss further the benefits of seeking investment, please get in touch.
 We would also recommend that any start-up seeking investment applies for advance approval from HMRC.